awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-aps-workspace.md

 # AWS::APS::Workspace<a name="aws-resource-aps-workspace"></a>

-The `AWS::APS::Workspace` type specifies an Amazon Managed Service for Prometheus \(AMP\) workspace\.
+The `AWS::APS::Workspace` type specifies an Amazon Managed Service for Prometheus \(Amazon Managed Service for Prometheus\) workspace\.
 A *workspace* is a logical and isolated Prometheus server dedicated to Prometheus resources such as metrics\.
 You can have one or more workspaces in each Region in your account\.

 ## Syntax<a name="aws-resource-aps-workspace-syntax"></a>